Racka: Efficient Hungarian LLM Adaptation on Academic Infrastructure: Abstract

 \section{Abstract}

-We present \racka{}, a lightweight, continually pretrained large language model designed to bridge the resource gap between Hungarian and high‑resource languages such as English and German. \racka{} employs parameter‑efficient continual pretraining via Low‑Rank Adaptation (LoRA) on a Qwen‑3 4B backbone, making the recipe practical on A100 (40GB)‑based HPC clusters with low inter‑node bandwidth.
-To better match the training distribution, we replace and adapt the tokenizer, achieving substantially improved tokenization fertility for Hungarian while maintaining competitive performance in English and German.
-The model is trained on 160B subword tokens drawn from a mixture of internet and high‑quality curated sources, with a composition of 44\% Hungarian, 24\% English, 21\% German, and 11\% code.
-This data mix is chosen to mitigate catastrophic forgetting and preserve high‑resource language capabilities during continual pretraining.
-Our preliminary results indicate modest but stable results in language adaptation. \\{\bf Keywords:} Large Language Model, Continual Pretraining, Language adaptation, Tokenizer Adaptation
+We present \racka{}-4B, a lightweight, continually pretrained large language model designed to bridge the resource gap between Hungarian and high‑resource languages such as English and German. \racka{} employs parameter‑efficient continual pretraining via Low‑Rank Adaptation (LoRA) on a Qwen3-4B backbone, making the recipe practical on A100 (40GB)‑based HPC clusters with low inter‑node bandwidth.
+To better match the training distribution, we replace and adapt the tokenizer.
+By swapping 32k tokens, we achieve 47\% lower tokenization fertility and generation latency for Hungarian while maintaining competitive performance in English and German.
+The model is trained on 160B subword tokens (85B whitespace words) drawn from a mixture of internet and high‑quality curated sources, with a composition of 44\% Hungarian, 24\% English, 21\% German, and 11\% code to mitigate catastrophic forgetting.
+Our evaluations indicate modest but stable results in language adaptation with similar LM-Eval-Harness results but increased overall performance on HULU and OpenHuEval compared to the original Qwen and the latest Puli models.
+The results also showcase that \racka{}-4B is capable of Hungarian chat with English reasoning even in the absence of explicit Hungarian post-training on these tasks. \\{\bf Keywords:} Large Language Model, Continual Pretraining, Language adaptation, Tokenizer Adaptation